 According to the fiscal note prepared by the Division of the Budget on the bill, as introduced, the League of Kansas Municipalities states enactment of the bill would have negligible fiscal effects on cities.
 The Kansas Association of Counties cannot estimate a fiscal effect because the Association is unable to determine how many more inspections would be necessary and whether that would require additional employees.
+[Note: After amendment, the exception would apply only to the City of Topeka.]

-Governmental rental subsidies; private residential inspections; municipal housing inspections
+Governmental rental subsidies; private residential inspections; municipal housing inspections; Topeka